VamshiKrishna400-afk/wireshark-network-analysis/README.md

 ## Attack Documentation

 Detailed attack scenarios, Wireshark analysis, filters, screenshots, and observations can be found in [ATTACKS.md](ATTACKS.md).

+This project utilizes Wireshark for network traffic capture and analysis.
+To better understand the Wireshark interface, packet analysis process, packet panes, and filtering mechanisms used throughout this project, refer to the detailed documentation is found in [WIRESHARK_INFO.md](WIRESHARK_INFO.md).

 ## Author